Skip to content

 The Missing Layer in Autonomous Development

-That gap — between what AI agents can do and what organizations will actually let them do — is where I’ve been spending most of my time.
+That gap, between what AI agents can do and what organizations will actually let them do, is where I’ve been spending most of my time.
 And it’s why I started Artificer Digital.

 A bit about me

 Over the course of the last year, I started noticing that the way I used AI in my development work was evolving from “help me write this function” to something much more interesting: orchestrating multi-step autonomous workflows where AI agents do substantive engineering work under human oversight.
-Not autocomplete — actual task execution.
+Not autocomplete.
+Actual task execution.

-That led me to found Artificer Digital.
-The company has two threads running in parallel.
-The first is Artificer Forge, an autonomous software development platform I’m building.
-Forge connects to your issue tracker — GitHub Issues or Jira — generates an implementation plan for human approval, then autonomously writes the code and opens a pull request.
+The first is Artificer Forge, an autonomous software development platform I’m building for engineering teams at mid-to-large enterprises.
+Forge connects to your issue tracker (GitHub Issues or Jira), generates an implementation plan for human approval, then autonomously writes the code and opens a pull request.
 The interesting part isn’t the code generation.
-It’s everything around it: per-task budget tracking, kill switches, audit trails, multi-tenant isolation, and real-time observability via MQTT streaming.
-The governance layer.
+It’s everything around it: per-task budget tracking, context boundaries between tasks, kill switches, audit trails, and real-time execution streaming.
+The harness layer.

 Cost control.
 If an agent gets stuck in a loop, how much money does it burn before someone notices?
 Forge tracks token spend per task and enforces hard budget ceilings.
 When the budget is hit, the task stops.
 No surprises on the bill.

 Audit trails.
-Every decision the agent makes, every file it touches, every API call — logged and traceable.
+Every decision the agent makes, every file it touches, every API call, logged and traceable.
 When something goes wrong (and it will), you need to be able to reconstruct exactly what happened and why.

 Kill switches.
 Sometimes you just need to stop everything, right now.
 Not “please finish your current step and then stop.”
 Now.